 Now, when running

-npm run test:mocked the mock server will be started without the interactive CLI, then the application will be started configured to make requests to the mock server, and then the Cypress tests will be executed.
+npm run test:mocked, Mocks Server will be started without the interactive CLI, then the application will be started configured to make requests to the Mocks Server url, and then the Cypress tests will be executed.

-Running tests only using a mock server is not enough, for sure that you want to run your tests also using the real api, but only a subgroup of them, as not every tests will be valid for the real api (as error cases, etc.).
+Running tests only using a mock server is not enough, probably you may want to run your tests also using the real API, but only a subgroup of them, as not every tests will be valid for the real API (error cases, etc.).

-Here you have a proposal about how to reuse your tests and run them in two different ways.
-For the moment it requires some extra configuration, but we will try to provide better tools to achieve this easier in next releases:
+Here you have a proposal about how to reuse your tests and run them in two different ways:

-MOCKS_DISABLED environment variable to skip tests that can be executed only when the application is requesting to the mocks server.
+MOCKS_SERVER_ENABLED environment variable to know if Mocks Server is enabled, and skip tests that can be executed only when the api is mocked.

-Now, wrap your mock-server dependent tests definitions using the
+Now, wrap your Mocks Server dependent tests definitions using the

 Now, when running

-npm run test:api the application will be started configured to make requests to the real api, and then the Cypress tests will be executed skipping mock-dependent tests.
+npm run test:api the application will be started configured to make requests to the real API, and then the Cypress tests will be executed skipping mock-dependent tests.
+You could also use